What you will learn:

 Method 3: Through MMC Snap-in

-- Go to Start → Type mmc in the search box and press ENTER.
+- Go to Start, type mmc in the search box, and press ENTER.
+The MMC console window will open.

-- From the list of available snap-ins, select Group Policy Editor, and click Add.
+- In the Add/Remove Snap-ins window, select Group Policy Editor from the list of available snap-ins, and click Add.

 - In the Select Group Policy Object dialog box, click on Browse.